ektrah/nsec/docs/api/nsec.cryptography.signaturealgorithm.md

 #### Parameters

 key
-: The [[Key|Key Class]] object to use for signing.
+: The [[Key|Key Class]] to use for signing.

 data
-: The data to be signed.
+: The data to sign.

 signature
-: The span to fill with the signature.
+: The span to fill with the signature for the data.
-    `signature` must not overlap with `data`.

 #### Exceptions